St. Louis woman brings toddler to job interview, goes viral on TikTok

 - References: Mom and Dad

 “It was a great experience.
-What a welcoming company culture,” Mundwiller said.
+What a welcoming company culture,” Mundwiller said about the company.

 She doesn’t know yet if she got the job.